 Employee Certification

-By signing below, I certify that I have read, understarresponsibilities under the policy. nd, and agree to the Mobile Phone Stip end Policy and m
+By signing below, I certify that I have read, understan responsibilities under the policy. d, and agree to the Mobile Phone Stipe nd Policy and m

-Employee Signature Date
+Employee Signature Date -

-Department Head Signature Date
+Department Head Signature Date -

 Forms received in Human Resources by 5:00pm on Monday of the second week of the biweekly pay period will be entered for that pay period and the stipend will be included on the next biweekly pay check.